 Table 2 displays the estimated MHSA revenue available by component and the five percent portion available for state administration.
-While the component amounts are shown here to display the statewide totals, MHSA funds are distributed to counties monthly as a single amount that each county budgets, expends, and tracks by component according to MHSA requirements.
+While Table 2 displays the component amounts, the SCO distributes MHSA funds to counties monthly as a single amount that each county budgets, expends, and tracks by component according to MHSA requirements.